New CalPERS Member

 - State miscellaneous members are those employed by the state and universities, who are not involved in law enforcement, fire suppression, and the protection of public safety.
-For more information, refer to the State Miscellaneous & Industrial Member Benefits (PUB 6) (PDF)
+For more information, refer to Welcome to CalPERS: A Benefits Guide for State Members (PUB 4) (PDF)

-- State Industrial members are those employed by the California Department of Corrections & Rehabilitation (CDCR) or its Division of Juvenile Justice other than state safety or peace officers/firefighter members.
-For more information, refer to the State Miscellaneous & Industrial Member Benefits (PUB 6) (PDF)
+- State industrial members are those employed by the California Department of Corrections & Rehabilitation (CDCR) or its Division of Juvenile Justice other than state safety or peace officers/firefighter members.
+For more information, refer to Welcome to CalPERS: A Benefits Guide for State Members (PUB 4) (PDF)

-- State Safety includes those involved in law enforcement, fire suppression, the protection of public safety, or who are employed in a position designated by law.
-For more information, refer to the State Safety Benefits (PUB 7) (PDF)
+- State safety includes those involved in law enforcement, fire suppression, the protection of public safety, or who are employed in a position designated by law.
+For more information, refer to Welcome to CalPERS: A Benefits Guide for State Members (PUB 4) (PDF)

 - School members must be employed in a classified position within the jurisdiction of a school employer.
 In some cases, a certificated school employee is also a CalPERS member.
 These members are subject to CalSTRS coverage, but also eligible to elect to retain their CalPERS membership.
 This irrevocable election must be made within 60 days of appointment.
-For more information, refer to the School Member Benefits (PUB 2) (PDF)
+For more information, refer to Welcome to CalPERS: A Benefits Guide for School Members (PUB 3) (PDF)

-- Local Miscellaneous members are employed by a public agency or special district that has contracted with CalPERS, and who are not involved in law enforcement, fire suppression, the protection of public safety, etc. For more information, refer to the Local Miscellaneous Member Benefits (PUB 8) (PDF)
+- Local miscellaneous members are employed by a public agency or special district that has contracted with CalPERS, and who are not involved in law enforcement, fire suppression, the protection of public safety, etc. For more information, refer to Welcome to CalPERS: A Benefits Guide for Public Agency Members (PUB 5) (PDF)

-- Local Safety members are employed by a public agency or special district that has contracted with CalPERS, and who are involved in law enforcement, fire suppression, the protection of public safety, or who are employed in a position designated by law as local safety.
-For more information, refer to the Local Safety Benefits (PUB 9) (PDF)
+- Local safety members are employed by a public agency or special district that has contracted with CalPERS, and who are involved in law enforcement, fire suppression, the protection of public safety, or who are employed in a position designated by law as local safety.
+For more information, refer to Welcome to CalPERS: A Benefits Guide for Public Agency Members (PUB 5) (PDF)